If you are looking for the best books on influence and persuasion, you have come to the right place.

 But there are a couple of key lessons on voice tonality that you don’t see in almost any other persuasion training, and those are really 24k golden nuggets.

-Jordan Belfort’s voice, on the overall, is not great, but he gets tonality really good.
+Jordan Belfort’s voice, overall, is not great, but he gets tonality really well.